edinburghhacklab/hacklab-training/syllabuses/G2/Small Laser Cutter/syllabus.md

 ### Lid

 * Do not operate if the lid doesn't stay open on its own
-* Users may hit their head on the lid when arranging materials

 ## Startup checks

-### Enclosure is intact and all access panels are closed
+### Enclosure is intact and access panel is closed

-* Check the laser enclosure and viewing windows aren't damaged
+* Check the laser enclosure and viewing window isn't damaged
-* Check all access panels are locked closed
+* Check the access panel is locked closed

 ## Usage